menandmice/micetro_docs/guides/user-manual/console_new_dns_record.rst

 .. meta::
-   :description: How to insert a new record in the zone tab in the Men&Mice Management Console
+   :description: How to insert a new record in the zone tab in the Micetro by Men&Mice Management Console
-   :keywords: new, record, management, console
+   :keywords: DNS record, DHCP record, IPAM

 .. _console-new-dns-record: